datakind/datakit-smallholder-farmers-fall-2025/Challenge 5_ Financial Inclusion/Eric_Acha/README.md

 ## Key Findings

-### Finding 1: [Dispite Difference In Languages, Most Small Farmers Have Similar Needs In Africa]
+### Finding 1: [Dispite Difference In Languages, Most Small Farmers Have Similar Needs In East Africa]
 Description of the finding, supported by data and visualizations.

 **Implications for Producers Direct:**